ghumakkad/blog/_posts/2015-12-30-har-ki-doon-trek-log.markdown

 We left Dalima with the family with the promise to be back as soon.
 All of them were happy to have her.

 Next day morning (Tuesday it was), we started off early after wrapping up our tents.
+Passing by the famous temple of Osla village which is said to be originally dedicated to Kaurav King Duryodhana, we rushed for Har Ki Doon with a promise to ourselves that we'll try to reach as early as possible.
 Crossing Kalkatiyadhar campsite, we reached Har ki doon by afternoon.

 <figure>